Last Updated on 08 Jun 2026 by Tania Putri

 The farming method of Mandheling coffee relies heavily on the use of traditional knowledge.
 Farmers have honed their skills over the years, ensuring that their plants remain disease-free and produce high-quality cherries.

-Common pests, like the coffee borer beetle, are carefully managed through integrated pest management techniques, ensuring minimal impact on the environment and the coffee plants.
+Farmers carefully manage common pests, such as the coffee borer beetle, through integrated pest management techniques that minimize environmental impact and protect coffee plants.

 3. Harvesting the Coffee Cherries